 Your second night in Yosemite you should definitely try to find a prime spot for sunset.
 Check ahead of time to see when it is and head over to Cook’s Meadow (if it’s winter or spring) or up to Glacier Point or Sentinel Dome (if it is summer or autumn).
 Check to see if there is a full moon and if yes, catch the lunar rainbow (see below) particularly in the early spring.

 If this seems like a lot of action for two days – you are right!
 There is so much to explore in Yosemite and Mariposa County.
-Since you surely have decided to come back because it’s so beautiful and there is so much to explore, but next time you will choose a different season so that you can see how the park changes all year round.
+Since you surely have decided to come back to explore more (we didn’t even mention the High Country and Hetch Hetchy!) next time you will choose a different season so that you can see how the park changes all year round.
 See you on the trail!